 Meerkats live in grasslands, arid savannas and deserts.

 In the wild, meerkats forage for insects, spiders, scorpions and small vertebrates including snakes, as well as eggs, leaves and fruits.
-At the Zoo, we offer them nutritionally balanced pre-prepared diet mixes and biscuits, as well as celery, carrots, romaine, oatmeal, dog food, crickets and mealworms.
+At the Zoo, we offer them nutritionally balanced pre-prepared diet mixes and biscuits, as well as celery, carrots, romaine, oatmeal, dog food, crickets, mealworms, and meat.